wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 Let's go ahead and code that.

-We will modify the `Pizza()` function which is referred to as **constructor**, the function that makes an object is called a constructor.
+We will modify the `Pizza()` function which is referred to as **constructor** (the function that makes an object is called a constructor).
 It will take in an array of toppings (default of which will be an empty array), and then it will take in a customer's name.

 Inside of the Pizza function we will save the toppings and customer like so: